• Recipe Index

 Overhead vies of stuffed pork tenderloin

-Let’s start by gathering the ingredients we need to make Stuffed Pork Tenderloin.
-In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.
+Let’s start by gathering the necessary ingredients to make Stuffed Pork Tenderloin.
+In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.